HGNC/pfam-dom-draw/README.md

   <dd>The max width of the viewable image.
 Default is 768 for 768px</dd>
   <dt>colors</dt>
   <dd>
     An array/list of hexadecimal colors that domains could be colored.
-If there are more domains then colors then the colors are reused.
+If there are more domains than colors, then the colors are reused.
 The default colors can be seen in the table below.
     <table>
       <tr><th>Hexadecimal code</th><th>Color name (not used in the array)</th></tr>
       <tr><td>#FF0000</td><td>Red</td></tr>